blog

-👋 I'm Steven Zhang, a software engineer (SWE) who's worked in Silicon Valley, Seattle, and Boston at Google, Tableau, and Airtable.
+👋 I'm Steven Zhang, a former software engineer turned founder who's worked in Silicon Valley, Seattle, and Boston at Google, Tableau, and Airtable.

 My interest in climate tech goes way back to college in 2012 where I took a course on sustainable product design and did life-cycle analysis on the Kindle vs. a physical book: